alejandroEsc/maas-cli/README.md

 # MAAS-CLI

-One goal of this project is to get usable maas-client library code example so one can learn to use the api tools provided by the [https://github.com/juju/gomaasapi](https://github.com/juju/gomaasapi) project.
+Client tool developed against the golang maas api library [https://github.com/alejandroEsc/golang-maas-client](https://github.com/alejandroEsc/golang-maas-client).
+That project in turn was based out of [https://github.com/juju/gomaasapi](https://github.com/juju/gomaasapi), which is strongly encouraged.

+The point of this project is to build a CLI tool as a means to access MAAS.

 ## Building
 First we need to build the vendor directory

 ```